Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Ardis Ilene B

 Your local storage and moving establishment carries blank newspaper.
 It comes in large sheets about the same size as a full spread newspaper that has been inked with our daily news.
 It comes in a big bundle, and it is inexpensive.
-If you are moving, this is great to use as you won't get black all over your hands and items you are packing.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.